buqeye/gsum/README.rst

 ..   :align: center
 ..   :alt: BUQEYE logo

-The BUQEYE Model package provides two classes that allow one to analyze the convergence pattern of Effective Field Theory (EFT) observables.
+The gsum package provides two classes that allow one to analyze the convergence pattern of Effective Field Theory (EFT) observables.
-Specifically, this is a MCMC-based implementation of the statistical model developed in `this paper <https://arxiv.org/abs/1506.01343>`_.
+Specifically, this is a conjugacy-based implementation of the statistical model developed in `this paper <https://arxiv.org/abs/1506.01343>`_.

 ..
 The heavy lifting is done by the ``PyMC3`` package, which can be downloaded `here <https://github.com/pymc-devs/pymc3>`_.
 ..
 Some working knowledge of ``PyMC3`` is recommended before reading the usage information below.